🎧 Over-Coaching Ruins the Fun Youth Experience

 If you’re not getting my updates delivered straight to your inbox, you’re missing out!

 I hope you found today’s edition useful.
-If so, would you please share it, as well as click on the heart below?
+If so, would you consider sharing with a friend?

 And until next time, GET YOUR ELBOW UP!